top of page

 Declawing

-Cat declawing is an operation to remove an animal's claws surgically by amputating all or part of the end bones of the animal's toes.
+Cat declawing is an operation to remove an animal's claws surgically by amputating the end bones of the animal's toes.

 This can be Life Threatening!